 Comb, Don’t Brush

 While conditioning hair in the shower, gently run a wide-tooth comb through strands.
-This will help de-tangle hair in a way which prevents the typical hair breakage seen from brushing towel-dried hair.
-If you feel you must brush your hair, do it before your shower to minimise post-shower breakage.
+This will help detangle hair in a way that prevents the typical hair breakage seen from brushing towel-dried hair.
+If you feel you must brush your hair, do it before your shower to minimize post-shower breakage.
 Also, take care while shampooing hair.
 Lather hair from the crown downwards in a gentle zigzag motion.
-Avoid bunching hair up as this can create tangles which lead to breakage.
+Avoid bunching hair up as this can create tangles that lead to breakage.

 Buy Quality Heat Styling Tools

 Heat styling can provoke split ends but if you can’t go without blow-drying, at least make sure you’re using good quality tools.
 Bargain heat tools may be friendly to your wallet but they won’t be friendly to your hair.
 Often dangerously overheating, cheap styling tools can burn ends into splits.
 Choose brands you know and trust and don’t be afraid to spend a little extra to keep your hair in top shape.

 Blow-drying the right way is essential to preventing the creation and further damage to split ends.
 Allowing hair to dry naturally is the preferred option to reduce damage but is not always possible.
 If you do need to blow-dry, use a nozzle to control the direction of air.
 Dry hair in a downward motion before sectioning off and drying thoroughly with the aid of a round barrel brush.